I have a favourite plant family. Apiaceae or Umbelliferae – both names are commonly used.

 Parsley is my favourite green herb, as readers of this blog may know.
 You can read more about parsley here.

-In the Kings Seeds catalogue I found Alexanders, Smyrnium olusatrum.
+In the Kings Seeds catalogue I found yet another: Alexanders, Smyrnium olusatrum.
 It’s an ancient herb also known as wild celery, black lovage or horse parsley.

 The poisonous cousin

 Most notoriously there’s hemlock, Conium maculatum, the poisonous cousin of the family.
 Hemlock is seriously toxic.
 The Greek philosopher Socrates was executed using a drink containing hemlock.